 During the eight years I worked for GVI as a regional director, I constantly battled to find staff with the qualifications, skills and ethical professionalism we required.
 There was clearly a great need to assist young passionate conservationists and wildlife enthusiasts in getting these skills and qualifications to start their careers.
 So, Richard Walton and I embarked on setting up Bushwise Field Guides.
 The vision was to develop a high-quality, all-inclusive safari guide training course.
 We wanted to offer a platform for students to gain all the relevant qualifications, practical experience, and importantly, to develop the professional ethics and soft skills they needed for the industry.

 In 2006, we ran the first Bushwise course at our Mahlahla campus.
 Looking back to the early days, the Bushwise ethos and vision has remained the same.
 But the program has evolved tremendously.
 Over the years, we have grown and expanded our long-term courses, which provide the best platform to gain the quantity and quality of knowledge and skills needed.
-We have also introduced a short-term practical course, for students who have either done self-study (like me) or joined one of our comprehensive online courses.
+We have also introduced a 60-day safari guide course, which is ideal for students looking for a shorter FGASA course, or those seeking a unique gap year experience.

 We work closely with the lodges to develop and tweak the program according to industry needs.
 This ensures our students get the necessary experience, not just for their employment prospects but also to adhere to the lodges’ standards.
 We have added numerous qualifications, fine-tuned the training, refined our soft skills development and built an exceptional Bushwise team – which I am so proud to be a part of.